IMPORTANT MESSAGE: INFORMATION AND TICKET SALES FOR THE TOURIST BOAT NEXT TO THE FERRIS WHEEL INSTALLED ON THE PORT'S ESPLANADE

 A visit to the Roman Theatre Museum is a journey into one of the most surprising discoveries of the city in recent decades.
 Courtesy of the ingenious design by architect Rafael Moneo, visitors start their tour in the Palacio de Riquelme, the building which provides entry to the museum, and then follow a history-themed passageway under the street to reach a new museum space, where the most emblematic pieces of all those found in the excavations are displayed.
 Modern escalators then take them to a second tunnel, this time underneath the mediaeval church of Santa Maria, which was built on top of the old theatre and helps to increase its uniqueness and attractiveness.
 After this second corridor the route takes you to the most important part of the museum, the Roman Theatre itself, one of the largest in Roman “Hispania”, with a seating capacity of 7,000.

-*Under 12s, students up to 25 years old, Carné Joven and Carné Joven + holders, unemployed, pensioners, retirees, disabled, large families (2 or more adults + 2 or more children aged under 12), “familia numerosa” card holders and groups of 20 or more.
+*Children under 12 years old, students up to 25 years old, Youth Card and Youth Card +30, unemployed, pensioners, retirees, disabled, family (2 or more adults + 2 or more children under 12 years), large family card and groups of 20 or more.

-Free entry:
+Free entrance:

-• Children aged under 3.
+• Children under 3 years old.

 • Official tourist guides.

-• Members of the Club Cartagena Puerto de Culturas (except activities).
+• Members of the Cartagena Puerto de Culturas Club (except activities).

-* In order to benefit from the free and reduced entry rate, visitors must buy their ticket at the reception desk with valid and current documents.
+* To benefit from the reduced or free rate, visitors must purchase their ticket at the box office with valid and current documentation.

 ON-LINE PURCHASE